We want your stay to be unforgettable, for all the right reasons.

 Getting around

-You won’t really need a lot of (or any!) cash during your stay, as almost all restaurants, bars, shops, and ride sharing apps take payment by card.
-Be vigilant at ATMs when getting cash and don’t ever accept “help” here from strangers.
+You won’t really need a lot of (or any!) cash during your stay, as virtually all restaurants, bars, shops, and ride sharing apps take payment by card.
+Be vigilant when getting cash and don’t ever accept “help” from strangers at an ATM.

-Many smaller places like market vendors allow you to pay via the popular (where you save your credit card on the app and scan the vendor’s QR code).
+Many smaller places (like market vendors) allow you to pay via the popular or credit card.
+Tipping

 Most waiters earn very little per shift, relying only on tips for an income.